vknowable/knowable-blog/_posts/2023-02-25-bootstrapping-namada-privacy.md

 <img src="https://github.com/vknowable/knowable-blog/blob/master/images/namada%20flame%20512.png?raw=true">

 A blockchain gives you a ledger and the guarantee that if you use it, your numbers can’t be manipulated unexpectedly.
 Staking economically guarantees that integrity, so everyone using the ledger benefits from more staking (ie. stronger guarantees).
-The ledger accounts are called "pseudonymous," not because they're labelled with a fictitious name, but because they're labelled with an address that's not directly linked to the identity of those controlling each account.
-However, since all transactions are transparent, it’s only a matter of time before your ledger accounts are tied to your identity.
+The ledger accounts are called "pseudonymous," not because they're labelled with a fictitious name, but because they're labelled with an address that's not directly linked to the identity of the person(s) controlling each account.
+However, since all transactions are transparent, it’s only a matter of time before your ledger accounts are tied to your personal identity.

 Who will use a blockchain, knowing that all of their accounts and account transactions will be exposed for the entire world to see?
 Perhaps worse, what happens if someone doesn't realize this, and is later vulnerable to an adversary?
 We likely can’t have meaningful blockchain adoption without data security--without preserving the privacy of accounts and their transactions (while still guaranteeing that every single transaction is valid).